yadakhov/awesome-request-network/README.md

 There is no way to purchase REQ directly with fiat.
 You will first have to buy Ethereum or Bitcoin from an exchange that excepts fiat deposits.

-Then transfer the Ethereum to a crypto currency exchange such as Binance or Kucoin to trade for Request tokens.
+Then transfer the Ethereum to a crypto currency exchange such as Binance or EtherDelta and trade for Request tokens.

 ### Where can I trade Request tokens?